last updated 29/12/2019

 As an example, let’s assume our loads are a fridge that consumes an average of 2A, and an incandescent light rated at 240VAC 60W that you want to run for 2 hours a day.
 Let’s say you would like the system to run for a whole day – 24 hours.

-To convert the AC power to DC current, divide power by 12 and multiply by 1.1 to take into account the energy wasted converting from AC to DC.
+To convert the AC power of the light to DC current, divide power by 12 and multiply by 1.1 to take into account the energy wasted converting from AC to DC.
 Multiply the currents by the run times and add them together.

 Fridge Ah: 2 x 24 = 48Ah